-However, this museum is best known for its extensive collection of Haitian art, Colonial Mexican art, and Midwestern art, and for its collection of pieces by Midwestern architect and designer Frank Lloyd Wright.
+However, this museum is best known for its extensive collection of Haitian, Colonial Mexican, and Midwestern art and for its collection of pieces by Midwestern architect and designer Frank Lloyd Wright.

-It’s easy to get lost in the Figge Art Museum for an entire morning or afternoon even if you don’t fancy yourself to be much of an art aficionado.
+It’s easy to get lost in the Figge Art Museum for an entire morning or afternoon, even if you don’t fancy yourself much of an art lover.
 There’s so much to see here.
 If you want to stay nearby, The Current Iowa is a great hotel option within walking distance.

 Putnam Museum & Science Center

-The Putnam Museum and Science Center, formerly known as the Davenport Academy of Natural Sciences, is an even older institution than the Figge Art Museum.
+The Putnam Museum and Science Center, formerly the Davenport Academy of Natural Sciences, is an even older institution than the Figge Art Museum.
 It was founded in 1867 and was one of the first museums west of the Mississippi.

 If you aren’t interested in visiting an art museum like the Figge, then chances are that this museum will be a more interesting choice for you.

-This family-friendly museum has over 160,000 specimens and historical artifacts in its collection; as you might imagine, only a small portion of these is on display at any time, but you’ll be able to see and learn a great deal in a short time.
+This family-friendly museum has over 160,000 specimens and historical artifacts in its collection; as you might imagine, only a small portion of these is on display at any time, but you’ll be able to see and learn a great deal quickly.

-It will likely be no surprise to you after your visit that this museum is affiliated with the Smithsonian Institution in Washington, DC.
+After your visit, it will likely be no surprise that this museum is affiliated with the Smithsonian Institution in Washington, DC.

 Exhibits on the Mississippi River, mammals, ancient Egypt, prairies, world culture, and science and technology are all well-organized, thorough, interactive exhibits that the whole family will enjoy.

-Further, there’s a huge-screen movie theater that shows science films; it’s one of the biggest movie screens in the entire state.
+Further, a huge-screen movie theater shows science films; it’s one of the biggest movie screens in the entire state.
 No matter what interests you, don’t miss the Putman Museum and Science Center during your visit to Davenport.

 See Related: Things to Do in Dubuque, Iowa

 German American Heritage Center